nerd-bear/JewlShell/docs/main.md

-# Welcome  to JewlShell
+# Welcome  to JewelShell

-Jewl shell is a program built to be a more modern shell for both linux and windows.
+Jewel Shell is a program built to be a more modern shell for both linux and windows.
 The way it achives this is by using a modern GUI library, optimized path finding and searching, and finaly super advaned and low level functionality that the standard shells are missing.

 ## Features